 First we need to be honest: These wildly popular donuts Matcha Donuts in Japan are downright addictive!
 The homemade versions are baked so they are healthier.
-The texture is more cake-like and moist.
 Skip the chocolate glaze if you prefer less sweet.

 Smooth and delicate triple layered Matcha Pudding with Japanese red bean paste, this elegant dessert is easier to make than you think.
 Serve this as an after-dinner dessert for a small crowd.
 Your guests will be impressed!

 Quick Tips on Making The Best Matcha Recipes